 Management

 Following major flooding in April 2000, the City of Edinburgh’s flood prevention scheme has now been implemented.
 Harlaw, Threipmuir and Harperrig reservoirs were purchased by the city and modified to increase storage capacity from excess rainfall.
-Walls and other flood defence measures have been constructed between Murrayfield and Bonnington.
-A re-modelling exercise is being carried out to include the impact of climate change on the river system and the efficacy of the flood prevention scheme.
+Walls and other flood defense measures have been constructed between Murrayfield and Bonnington.
+A re-modelling exercise has been carried out to include the impact of climate change on the river system and the efficacy of the flood prevention scheme.
 For more information on flooding in the city, visit https://www.edinburgh.gov.uk/flooding

 Invasive non native species (INNS)

 INNS are present at several locations along the river.
 Spraying Giant Hogweed with glyphosate has been carried out since 2000 but recent projects have begun to study the efficacy of alternative methods (read more about this here).
-Himalayan Balsam is widespread and volunteer tasks are conducted annually to hand pull new growth.
-Japanese Knotweed populations are localised and managed by the WOLCT and CEC Grounds Maintenance teams while we work towards a long-term strategy for the control of all these species.
+The 2025 Progress report can be viewed here.
+Himalayan Balsam is reducing thanks to volunteer efforts and tasks are conducted annually to hand pull new growth.
+Japanese Knotweed populations are localised and managed by the WOLCT through targeted stem injection.
 Other plants, including few flowered leek, yellow archangel, snowberry and rhododendron also cause concern.
 Mink have been recorded on the river although their impact on other species remains unknown.
 Currently, there have been no records of any invasive crayfish species.

 Climate Change and Adaption